gshipley/enterprise_training/EnterpriseManual.md

 	# yum install activemq activemq-client

-You will notice that this will also install all of the dependencies required for the packages if you don’t already have them.
+You will notice that this will also install all of the dependencies required for the packages if you don't already have them.
 Notably, Java 1.6 and the libraries for use with the Ruby programming language.

 ##**Configuring ActiveMQ**